SAP-samples/btp-cap-multitenant-saas/docu/4-expert/local-hybrid-development/README.md

 ### 2.2.
 Local testing using the HTML5 Repo Mock

-Using the HTML5 Repo Mock requires a few more steps compared to using the pure *cds watch* test approach.
+Using the HTML5 Repo Mock requires a few more steps compared to using the **cds serve** test approach.
 Still, this approach is similar to what's actually happening in your SAP BTP environment.
 To use the HTML5 Repo Mock, you need to rename or copy the *.env.sample* file in your *code* directory to an **.env** file (if not done yet).
 The *.env* file contains some relevant environment variables for running the HTML5 Repo Mock locally.

 [<img src="./images/env-local.png" width="600"/>](./images/env-local.png?raw=true)